PeruDayani/racehub/README.md

 Local supabase setup:
 - Run supabase locally using docker for testing.
 - `supabase init` to create a config folder
-- `supabase start` to start the supabase server in docker
+- `supabase start` to start the supabase server in dockernpm
 - `supabase stop` to stop the docker instance, data will persist.

 Local supbase info